avdravid/rosetta-neuron-scaling/README.md

 cd vision && bash scripts/example_match.sh
 ```

 See each subdir's README for the full pipeline (matching → best-buddies → Rosetta anchors → visualization), CLI flags, and environment-variable knobs.
-Both pipelines produce a single self-contained `index.html` you can open in any browser.
+Both pipelines produce a single self-contained `index.html` visualization you can open in any browser.

 ## Repo layout